 If you can do this, you can increase your earnings greatly.
 How do you start?
 Make a list of the things you enjoy doing and then see if there is a way to earn an income from them.
 This will take some time and research, but if you put in the effort, you should be able to find something you enjoy doing to generate a side income.

 I’ll use myself as an example here.
 I enjoy personal finance.
 I ended up writing about that here on this blog.
 The funny thing is that in high school and college, I never enjoyed English class.
 But I now love writing because I get to write about a topic I am passionate about.

 My point is, don’t be too quick to dismiss something because you don’t like a part of it.
 If I did that, I never would have started this blog.
 And when I got laid off in 2013, I probably would have found another full time job.
 Instead I turned my side income into my main income.

 While there are all sorts of options out there, the internet is a good place to turn for ideas.
-You can read my write up on how to make money online for a complete guide to online income.
+You can read my write up on how to make money for over 51 ways to make extra money.
 While it isn’t for everyone, it is a good place to get the wheels turning as they say.

 So those are the steps for growing your money tree over time.
 By earning more, you can save and invest more.
 When you do this, you have more money to compound over time, which speeds up the compounding process and grows your wealth at a faster pace.